Pages

 I haven't read In Cold Blood, but I added it to my ever-growing TBR list.
 It does, after all, represent some of Harper Lee's life's work as well as Capote's.
 I respect them both.

 And, of course, I'm sorry for the Clutter family's terrible loss.
-I'm sure the two surviving daughters, who were grown and out of the house at the time of murders, must have been devastated to lose their parents, sister, and brother all at once.
+I'm sure the two surviving daughters, who were grown and out of the house at the time of the murders, must have been devastated to lose their parents, sister, and brother all at once.

 *Pellegrino also appeared in an episode of Person of Interest.
 It is noteworthy to mention that a POI cast regular, Sarah Shahi, will play Nancy Drew in an upcoming CBS television pilot.
 I never read a Nancy Drew book, but as a fan of Sameen Shaw, I added Shahi's face to a few classics.